Going concern concept

 Definition and explanation

-The going concern concept of accounting implies that the business entity will continue its operations in the future and will not liquidate or be forced to discontinue operations due to any reason.
-A company is a going concern if no evidence is available to believe that it will or will have to cease its operations in foreseeable future.
+The going concern concept of accounting implies that a business entity will continue its operations in the future and will not liquidate or be forced to discontinue operations due to any reason.
+A company is a going concern if no evidence is available to believe that it will or will have to cease its operations in the foreseeable future.

-An example of the application of going concern concept of accounting is the computation of depreciation on the basis of expected economic life of fixed assets rather than their current market value.
-Companies assume that their business will continue for an indefinite period of time and the assets will be used in the business until fully depreciated.
-Another example of the going concern assumption is the prepayment and accrual of expenses.
-Companies prepay and accrue expenses because they believe that they will continue operations in future.
+An example of the application of going concern concept in business is the computation of depreciation on the basis of the expected economic life of fixed assets rather than their current market value.
+Companies assume that their business will continue for an indefinite period of time and that the assets will be used in business until they are fully depreciated.
+Another example of this concept is the prepayment and accrual of various business expenses.
+Companies can prepay and accrue expenses only when they and their trade partners believe that they will not shut down operations in the foreseeable future.

-(4).
-The Small company is unable to make payments to its creditors due to a very weak liquidity position.
-The court grants the order of liquidating the company upon the request of one of the company’s creditors.
-The company is no longer a going concern because sufficient evidence is available to believe that the company cannot continue its operations in future.
+- Murphy Company is unable to make payments to its creditors due to a weak liquidity position.
+At the request of one of Murphy’s creditors, the court grants an order to liquidate the company.
+Murphy loses its going concern status immediately after the liquidation order because sufficient evidence is available to believe that the company will not be able to continue its operations in the future.

 Leave a comment